k0sproject/k0smotron/docs/capi-clusterclass.md

 # ClusterClass

-K0smotron supports ClusterClass, a simple way to create many Cluster of a similar shape.
+K0smotron supports ClusterClass, a simple way to create many clusters of a similar shape.

 For instance, we will create a ClusterClass that will create a cluster running control plane and worker nodes on DockerMachines: